 Hypothyroidism can play a role in a myriad of medical conditions, including emotional disturbances, urinary tract infections, asthma and allergies.
 Heart palpitations, high blood pressure and elevated cholesterol levels may also be experienced.

-If you are suffering from the symptoms of Hypothyroidism, we can help.
-Call us today at (571)529-6699 and seek a consultation with our physician specializing in thyroid treatment in Northern Virginia.
-She has helped hundreds of patients get relief from the symptoms of thyroid disorders.
+If you are suffering from the symptoms of Hypothyroidism, our integrative practitioners specializing in thyroid treatment can help.
+They have helped thousands of patients get relief from the symptoms hypothyroidism and other thyroid disorders.